Associate Professor of Accounting

 Working Papers

 Kevin Smith.
-Climate Risk Disclosure and Risk Sharing in Financial Markets. [paper] The Hirshleifer effect is reversed when considering climate risk disclosure; this disclosure renders financial markets more effective at enabling climate risk sharing.
-But, firms' voluntary climate risk disclosures can be enough to generate efficient risk sharing.
+Climate Risk Disclosure and Risk Sharing in Financial Markets.
+Revise and resubmit, Review of Financial Studies [paper] Climate risk disclosure renders financial markets more effective at enabling climate risk sharing, but firms' voluntary climate risk disclosures can be enough for efficient risk sharing.
+The impact of climate disclosure on firms' expected returns depends on the climate preferences of the firm's investor base.

 Tim de Silva, Kevin Smith, and Eric So.
 Losing is Optional: Retail Option Trading and Earnings Announcement Volatility. [paper] Retail investors buy call options prior to the earnings announcements that generate the most risk to market makers, causing the prices of these options to soar and depleting these traders' wealth.